CoMusion: Towards Consistent Stochastic Human Motion Prediction via Motion Diffusion: Methodology

-\paragraph{Generator architecture} With the $y_0$-prediction objective, our motion generator can directly benefit from works that address the deterministic HMP problem.
-Specifically, $G_{\theta}(\cdot)$ can leverage the spatio-temporal graph structure of motion data.
-Our designed network, as illustrated in \cref{fig:mdl}, consists of two parts: a time-dependent transformer-based module $F(\cdot)$ for denoising the noised future motion, and a multi-stage GCN-based refinement module $R(\cdot)$ that considers the conditional motion history.
+With the $y_0$-prediction objective, our motion generator can benefit from the effective GCN-DCT design used in deterministic HMP works.
+In particular, $G_{\theta}(\cdot)$ leverages the spatio-temporal graph structure of motion data.
+Our designed network, shown in \cref{fig:mdl}, consists of (1) a Transformer-based reconstruction module $F(\cdot)$ and (2) a GCN-based refinement module $R(\cdot)$.

-Inspired by \cite{DBLP:journals/corr/abs-2209-14916}, we employ a transformer-based architecture $F(y_t, t)$ for generating an ``initial reconstruction'' $\Tilde{y}_0$ from the corrupted future motion $y_t$.
-Based on the transformer encoder, $F(\cdot)$ can explicit model temporal correlations across noised frames.
-The time step $t$ is first mapped to an embedding and then projected to the same latent dimension as the motion frames $\{y_t^i\}_{i=1}^F$ using a feedforward network to produce the time token $z_t$.
-The motion frames $\{y_t^i\}_{i=1}^F$ are projected to the transformer latent dimension and then summed with positional encoding \cite{DBLP:conf/nips/VaswaniSPUJGKP17} to retain positional information.
-The transformed motion frames are then prepended with the time token $z_t$ and fed to the transformer encoder.
-To get $\Tilde{y}_0$ from $F(\cdot)$, we first exclude the first output token corresponding to $t$, and then project the learned representations back to the pose dimension $J \times 3$.
+First, we utilize a Transformer-based module, denoted as $F(y_t, t)$, to generate an ``initial reconstruction'' $\Tilde{y}_0$ from the target noisy motion $y_t$, without considering the motion history. $F(y_t, t)$ explicitly models temporal correlations across noisy frames using a Transformer encoder.
+The time step $t$ is first mapped to an embedding and then projected to the same latent dimension as the noisy motion frames $\{y_t^i\}_{i=1}^F$ via a feedforward network, producing a time token $z_t$.
+The noisy motion frames $\{y_t^i\}_{i=1}^F$ are first projected and then summed with positional encodings \cite{DBLP:conf/nips/VaswaniSPUJGKP17} to obtain positional information.
+These transformed motion frames are then prepended with the time token $z_t$ and fed into the Transformer encoder.
+To derive the initial reconstruction $\Tilde{y}_0$ from $F(\cdot)$, we discard the first output token which corresponds to $t$, and subsequently project the remaining learned representations back into the pose dimension of $J \times 3$.
+Using $F(\cdot)$ as a pre-processing step is crucial as it yields a smoother motion representation in the coordinate space compared to $y_t$, particularly in the early phases of denoising.
+The learned representation $\Tilde{y}_0$ can be seamlessly integrated with the given motion history $x$, simplifying the learning process for the refinement module.
+The effectiveness of $F(\cdot)$ is further demonstrated in \cref{subsec::ablation}.